Michael J. Kuhar: Academic career

 The focus of Kuhar’s research has been on how the brain works by using chemical signaling (neurotransmission) and how drugs act in the brain.
 Early in his career at Johns Hopkins, he studied the neurotransmitter acetylcholine, which is important for the treatment for Alzheimer’s disease.
 He showed that the synthesis of acetylcholine was controlled by transporting substances into the nerve cell.
 He developed microscopic methods which are in current widespread use to identify and locate drug receptors in the brain.
 These involved autoradiography at first and then PET scanning later, including the first PET scans of receptors in the human brain.

 He then moved to the National Institute on Drug Abuse in 1985 as head of its new Neuroscience Branch.
 His laboratory identified the molecular site in the brain responsible for the addicting properties of cocaine.
 This work explained the basic action of cocaine in the brain and suggested a target for developing medications for cocaine users.
-After ten years, Kuhar moved to the Yerkes National Primate Research Center of Emory University as head of the Neuroscience Division, and as Candler Professor of Neuropharmacology.
+After ten years, Kuhar moved to the Emory National Primate Research Center of Emory University as head of the Neuroscience Division, and as Candler Professor of Neuropharmacology.
 Much of his work there focused on cocaine and on CART peptides.
 The peptides at least partly regulate the actions of cocaine in the brain as well as feeding and body weight.
 Other areas of research and publications include developing medications for cocaine addicts, studying the effects of early life stress on drug use in adulthood, and ethics.